dotnet/csharplang/proposals/low-level-struct-improvements.md

 This pattern is fairly common across .NET code and it works just fine when a `ref struct` is not involved.
 Once users adopt `ref struct` though it forces them to change their patterns here and often they just resort to `unsafe` to work around the limitations here.

-To remove this friction the language will provide the attribute `[DoesNotEscape]`.
-This can be applied to parameters of any type or instance members defined on `ref struct`.
-When applied to parameters the *safe-to-escape* and *ref-safe-to-escape* scope will be the current method scope.
-When applied to instance members of `ref struct` the same limitation will apply to the `this` parameter.
+To remove this friction the language will provide the attribute `System.Runtime.CompilerServices.DoesNotEscapeAttribute`.
+This can be applied to parameters or instance methods of a `ref struct`.
+When applied to parameters the *safe-to-escape* and *ref-safe-to-escape* scope will be to the *current method*.
+When applied to instance members of a `ref struct` the same limitations will apply to the `this` parameter

 ```c#
 class C